Longest Golf Drivers 2024: Our Head-to-Head test reveals the best drivers to get you the most distance.

 Best for distance with forgiveness

 Up there at 272 yards carry distance it’s the longest forgiving driver (tied with the Callaway Paradym Ai Smoke Max) our test pro hit this year, producing the 3rd fastest ball speeds.
-The XL2 flighted shots lower and with less spin than our test averages, hitting the ground at a shallower angle and running further.
+We liked that the XL2 flighted shots lower and with less spin than our test averages, hitting the ground at a shallower angle and running further.
 Not bad traits, although average swing-speed players may benefit from more spin to keep the ball in the air longer to help carry.

 TG Test Pro Data: